 Dark and slow-dripping, date palm jaggery emerges every winter to alter the personality of yearlong favourites like sandesh and roshogolla.
 Sweet, with a half-there smokiness, its work is to infuse and elevate.
 This is true of jolbhora, the sandesh designed to conceal nolen gur in its rather wide belly, and of nolen gurer roshogolla, with silky brown syrup that clings to the sponge balls.
 Not to forget its brush with kachagolla, fragile and sublime, or the decadence of a nolen gur-encased monohora.
 Joynagarer moa, the jaggery-and-cardamom-twined puffed rice balls from Jaynagar in 24 Parganas, is a story in itself.
 Of course, there are newer kids on the block staking claims to the fragrant jaggery—high-budget hispters like nolen gur ice cream, nolen gur soufflé, even the odd nolen gur crème brûlée.
 Whatever the vessel, nolen gur unravelling in your mouth at a tap and a bite is the closest you will get to sex without sex.

-At their best, winter mornings in Kolkata are a haze of cold sunlight and grab-or-miss treats such as rum-soaked plum cakes (top left), koraishutir kochuri (top right) and the lush nolen gur er roshogolla (bottom left); Jolbhora (bottom right) comes with a hidden pocket of date palm jaggery.
+At their best, winter mornings in Kolkata are about grab-or-miss treats such as rum-soaked plum cakes (top left), koraishutir kochuri (top right) and the lush nolen gur er roshogolla (bottom left); Jolbhora (bottom right) comes with a hidden pocket of date palm jaggery.
 Photos by: Grezova Olga/shutterstock (plum cake), Anuja Mukhopadhyay/shutterstock (green peas kachori), Photo courtesy: Balaram Mullick & Radharaman Mullick/facebook (nolen gur er roshogolla), Photo courtesy: Banchharam’s/ facebook (jolbhora)

 Try it at Nalin Chandra Das & Sons, Girish Chandra Dey & Nakur Chandra Nandy, Putiram, Balaram Mullick & Radharaman Mullick, Sen Mahasay, Banchhram’s, Mouchak, Hindusthan Sweets, Sweet Bengal, Oh!
 Calcutta, Kasturi Restaurant, 6Ballygunge Place, Bhojohori Manna